asset-group/air-bug-catcher/README.md

 └───air-bug-catcher/
 ```

+We are utilizing the container from [braktooth](https://github.com/Matheus-Garbelini/braktooth_esp32_bluetooth_classic_attacks) and [5Ghoul](https://github.com/asset-group/5ghoul-5g-nr-attacks) research team.
+We have provided the scripts to setup the container and AirBugCatcher in `setup_airbugcatcher.sh` and `setup_container.sh`.

 ## Hardware Setup

 The setup instructions for both target devices and non-target devices can be found in [braktooth](https://github.com/Matheus-Garbelini/braktooth_esp32_bluetooth_classic_attacks).